-All persons being towed behind a watercraft on water skis, surfboards, or any other device must wear a PFD, which cannot be of inflatable design.
+- All persons being towed behind a watercraft on water skis, surfboards, or any other device must wear a PFD, which cannot be of inflatable design.
 Exception: Performers engaged in exhibitions or tournaments authorized by the MDIFW do not need to comply with this requirement.
-Please review MDIFW rules for trick water-skiing exemptions.

-■ It is illegal for motorboat operators to tow persons on water skis, a surfboard, or any other device between one-half hour after sunset and one-half hour before sunrise.
-If the towing watercraft is a PWC, it may tow between sunrise and sunset only.

-• Every watercraft towing a person(s) on water skis, a surf-

-board, or any other device must have on board, in addition to the watercraft operator, a responsible person at least 12 years of age in a position to observe the towed person(s) continuously.

-■ It is illegal to operate a watercraft towing a person(s) on any device within 200 feet of any shoreline, including islands, unless operating in a manner that does not endanger any person or property while picking up or dropping off a person on water skis, surfboard, or other device.
+Please review MDIFW rules for trick water-skiing exemptions. - It is illegal for motorboat operators to tow persons on water skis, a surfboard, or any other device between one-half hour after sunset and one-half hour before sunrise.
+If the towing watercraft is a PWC, it may tow between sunrise and sunset only. - Every watercraft towing a person(s) on water skis, a surfboard, or any other device must have on board, in addition to the watercraft operator, a responsible person at least 12 years of age in a position to observe the towed person(s) continuously. - It is illegal to operate a watercraft towing a person(s) on any device within 200 feet of any shoreline, including islands, unless operating in a manner that does not endanger any person or property while picking up or dropping off a person on water skis, surfboard, or other device.

-Boat Etiquette
+Wake boarders please note, NEW LEGISLATION LD2284 limiting operation of Wake Boats was signed by Governor Mills on April 9, 2024, becomes enforceable on August 9, 2024.
+In summary, motor boats with wake-enhancing equipment (ballast tanks, ballast bags, compartments, containers or similar devices or mechanical systems designed to alter or enhance the characteristics of a boat's wake) may not engage in wake boarding activities within 300 feet of shore or in waters less than 15' deep.